Specialties

 - Diabetic Emergencies

-- Know how to manage a patient in a hyper-osmolar non-ketoacidotic state (MET3B)
+- Know how to manage a patient in a hyperosmolar hyperglycaemic state

-- Apply BRAINS&AIMS when choosing, giving and monitoring the following medication for Hyperglycaemia: Soluble Insulin; IV Fluids; IV Potassium; Low Molecular Weight Heparin (LMWH) eg Enoxaparin (MET3B)
+- Apply BRAINS&AIMS when choosing, giving and monitoring the following medication for Hyperglycaemia: Insulin; IV Fluids; IV Potassium; Low Molecular Weight Heparin (LMWH)

 - General Outcomes for Diabetes